cu-mkp/research-teaching-companion/README.md

 ### Theming and templates

 The custom theme is based on the Edition 640 theme and is composed of Go Templates HTML and SASS-flavored CSS.
 It can be edited in `themes/rtc/`, under `layouts/` for Go Templates/HTML and `assets/scss/` for CSS.
 See [Hugo documentation on templating](https://gohugo.io/templates/introduction/) for more information.

+### NOTES from NJR+THC about building site on NJR's WSL (2024-07-17)

+1. 'git pull'
+2. 'rm -rf public/' to clear anything in the `public/` directory [[we have tested this -- without wiping this directory first, the build takes MUCH longer]]
+3. 'hugo'
+4. 'aws s3 sync ./public/ s3://teaching640-dev/ --delete` to push build to the bucket in AWS S3 of 'teaching640-dev' which is now routing to teaching640.makingandknowing.org